Financial Issues in Divorce in Virginia

 - Other factors, including tax consequences to each party, which are necessary to consider the equities between the parties.

 V. May a Court Modify the Spousal Support Award in the Future?

-A court generally can increase, decrease, or terminate the amount or duration of spousal support if a party can show a change in circumstances.
+A court generally can increase, decrease, or terminate the amount or duration of spousal support if a party can show a material change in circumstances.
 A number of factors influence such a decision.
-Virginia Code section 20-109 governs the modification of spousal support awards.
+Virginia Code Section 20-109 governs the modification of spousal support awards.
 A court, however, may not modify spousal support that was part of an agreement unless the agreement says there can be future modification.

 VI.
 What Are The Tax Consequences of Spousal Support?

 Generally, spousal support is deductible to the payor and taxable to the payee for federal and state income tax purposes.